 Nusrat S. Chowdhury (Section 01)

 Limited to 30 students.
-Fall semester.
+Spring semester.
 Professor Chowdhury.

-If Overenrolled: Priority given to seniors and majors
+How to handle overenrollment: Priority given to seniors and majors.